In written art, h.u.e has three broad areas of interest: creative writing, community development, and live storytelling.

 - Rigorous Magazine (2017)

-In quiet moments, h.u.e continues to sketch two ongoing children’s projects: Little Herbert & the Couch inspired by his grandparent’s furniture, and #HedgeSketch (updated via Instagram) with musical accompaniment from The Wiggly Tendrils.
+In quiet moments, h.u.e continues to sketch two ongoing children’s projects: Little Herbert & the Couch inspired by his grandparent’s furniture, and #HedgeSketch (updated via Instagram) with musical collaboration from The Wiggly Tendrils.

 Self-published works include: